tunapanda/TI-wp-content-theme/CONTRIBUTE.md

  ![Create a Presentation](https://github.com/tunapanda/TI-wp-content-theme/blob/master/meta/contribute/createpresentation.png)

-6. Click "Add New" on the left side again and repeat steps 1-5 as needed.
+6. Click "Add New" on the left side again and repeat steps 1-5 if you would like to create more swagifacts.

  ![Add New](https://github.com/tunapanda/TI-wp-content-theme/blob/master/meta/contribute/addnewagain.png)

 ## Step 3: Designing the swagifacts into a swagpath

 A swagpath is made by creating a new Page in Wordpress, using the [course] and [h5p-course-item] shortcodes to create an ordered list of H5P swagifacts, and placing the swagpath in the appropriate part of the curriculum.
-Creating swagpaths requires that the the XXXXXX plugin be installed on your Wordpress instance.
+Creating swagpaths requires that the XXXXXX plugin be installed on your Wordpress instance.

 1. Select "Pages" -> "Add New" from the left hand menu.